nanoceli/nanoceli/README.md

 <h2>
 <img width="500" heigth="30" src="https://github.com/nanoceli/nanoceli/blob/main/images/presentacion.png">
 </h2>
-<h4>I am a passionate developer of logic, with a capacity for self-taught and
+<h4>I am a passionated developer of logic, with a capacity for self-taught and
 effective learning.
-I feel comfortable working as a team or as a project leader, managing to optimize projects and good teamwork.</h4>
+I feel comfortable working as team work or as a project leader, managing to optimize projects and good teamwork.</h4>
  <br/>